 Bankruptcy is a legal status of a person or other entity that cannot repay the debts it owes to creditors.
 In most jurisdictions, bankruptcy is imposed by court order, often initiated by the debtor.

 Chapter 7 bankruptcy comes under the liquidation category.
 It’s called liquidation because the bankruptcy trustee may take and sell (“liquidate”) some of your property to pay back some of your debt.
 However, you may keep property that is protected (also called “exempt”) under state law.
-There are several types of reorganization bankruptcies, but Chapter 13 is most commonly used by consumers.
+There are several types of reorganization bankruptcies, but consumers commonly used Chapter 13.
 In Chapter 13 bankruptcy, you keep all of your property but must make monthly payments over three to five years to repay all or some of your debt.

 Both Chapter 7 and Chapter 13 bankruptcy have many rules — and exceptions to those rules — regarding which debts are covered, who can file, and what property you can and cannot keep.